Cuba Food Guide

 Arroz con Pollo (Chicken and Rice)

-Popular Cuban comfort food of chicken and rice cooked together with saffron or bijol (annatto), bell peppers, tomatoes, peas, and olives.
-The rice absorbs the chicken flavors creating a one-pot meal.
-Often includes beer in the cooking liquid.
-Served at family gatherings and everyday dinners throughout Cuba.
+Cuban comfort food: chicken and rice cooked together with saffron or bijol (annatto), bell peppers, tomatoes, peas, and olives.
+The rice soaks up the chicken as it cooks, so it all comes out of one pot.
+Many cooks add beer to the cooking liquid.
+It turns up at family gatherings and ordinary weeknight dinners across Cuba.

 Masas de Puerco (Fried Pork Chunks)